Skip to main content

 Record

-Statue of Charles William Vane Stewart, the 3rd Marquis of Londonderry
+Statue of Charles William Vane Stewart, the 3rd Marquess of Londonderry

-Statue of Charles William Vane Stewart, the 3rd Marquis of Londonderry
+Statue of Charles William Vane Stewart, the 3rd Marquess of Londonderry

 The Marquess of Londonderry supported the use of child labour in the mines, was against strikes, unions, and tenancy rights, and he was an uncaring landlord of estates in Ireland.